New boss in dash for simplicity at bloated Rolls-Royce

 By Sarah Young and Paul Sandle

-FILTON, England Twelve months and 80 signatures: that is what it recently took Rolls-Royce to approve a small change requested by a supplier, symptomatic of a business that had become as complex as the engines it makes to power the world's biggest jets.
+FILTON, England, Dec 22 Twelve months and 80 signatures: that is what it recently took Rolls-Royce to approve a small change requested by a supplier, symptomatic of a business that had become as complex as the engines it makes to power the world's biggest jets.

 "Virtually every process I look at is over-complicated," East told Reuters in an interview.